The First Law: Red Country

-The last of the three is set about thirteen years after the First Law trilogy and revolves around a youthful female protagonist who is hoping to bury her bloody past, but she'll have to sharpen up some of her old ways to get her family back.
-Her journey will take her across the barren western plains to a frontier town gripped by gold fever, through feud, duel and massacre and high into the unmapped mountains.
+The last of the three is set about thirteen years after the First Law trilogy and takes place in the Far Country, a frontier-like setting located to the west of the Union.
+It follows a young woman named Shy South and Logen Ninefingers who has settled down in the Far Country under the name Lamb.
+After their farm is attacked in their absence and Shy's younger siblings are abducted, they follow the kidnappers across the Far Country.
+At the same time Nicomo Cosca, last seen in Best Served Cold, has been hired by the Inquisition of the Union to track down any rebels from Starikland that might be hiding in the Far Country.
+These two groups meet in the finale of the book.
+Together they attack the so-called Dragon People, a group of indigenous people who live high in the mountains of a remote part of the Far Country.
+They had ordered the abduction of Shy's siblings and other children because their environment renders them sterile and thus they rely on abducted children for their continued existence.
+The children are freed successfully and Shy, her siblings and Logen return home.
+However, Caul Shivers turns up, who still has been trying to track down Logen to exact revenge.
+Although Caul does not follow through on his revenge plan and returns back to the North, Logen decides it will be safer for Shy and her family if he leaves them because he cannot guarantee that other enemies from his past will not come looking for him.

 The Age of Madness

 The Age of Madness takes place 15 years after the end of Red Country.
 The Union has begun to see rapid changes with the onset of an industrial revolution.

 A Little Hatred

 Takes place 15 years after the end of Red Country.
 The Union has entered early industrial age, and the North is invading Angland again.
 New characters are introduced, crown prince Orso (son of King Jezal and Queen Terez) and Savine dan Glokta (daughter of Sand dan Glokta and Ardee West).
 Angland is inherited to Leo dan Brock, the young and reckless son of Finree dan Brock and her late husband, and in the protectorate of Uffrith, Dogman's daughter Rikke has the Long Eye, the ability (or curse) to see the future.
 There is public discontent in the Union, aimed against the Banks and social structures, led by factions called the Burners and the Breakers.
 In the South there is a rumour that the prophet Khalul has been killed by a demon, and there is a civil war.

 In the north, Stour Nightfall, son of Black Calder and nephew to King Scale Ironhand, leads the invasion of Uffrith and Angland.